 Kathirgamanathan has 16 letters, but of course, it is just the English transliteration of the 8 letters க தி ர் கா ம நா த ன் in கதிர்காமநாதன்.
 When pronouncing it, it has only 6 syllables.
 What is long or not, and what is easy to spell or not, is relative.
 For comparison’s sake, the word “pronunciation” has 5 syllables.

 Some names in Tamil are longer, and some are shorter.
 Names that are made as compounds of multiple words tend to be the longer ones, and they can be secular names like அன்பு (love) + அழகு (beauty) + -அன் (male) = அன்பழகன், or it could be a name with a religious reference, like செய்- (red) + -ஓன் (male) = செய்யோன் (“seyyon”) = Sivan, or சி- (red) + -அன் (male) = சிவன் (“sivan”) = Sivan.
 It makes sense that names would be longer in a culture where everyone just has one main name.
 Longer names could offer more variations in names, and more names would make it easier to distinguish different people in the same place.
+On the other hand, Tamil names in use 2000 years ago (ex: இளங்கோ – Elango) are much shorter than Tamil names in modern times, especially those names with religious allusions.

 There are several names that are “epithets” for the same god, but in the sense of “epithet” as a synonym.
 Murugan (முருகன்) is a uniquely Tamil god who is worshipped among Tamils in India, Ceylon, Malaysia, and Singapore.
 He isn’t even worshipped as a major god in Indian states adjoining Tamil Nadu, although there are some parallels exist between சூரன் போர் (Murugan vs. demon war story reenactment) during Pongal and some Japanese Shinto customs during the Lunar New Year that happens around the same time of the year.

 Tamil inhabitation of the entire island of Ceylon goes back at least 2300 years old, and probably much further.
 A few ancient temples have been written about in literature and occupy a special spot of religious and cultural importance.
 The towns of these temples would be associated with the temples and the gods themselves, which is the same as in the ancient Tamil speaking lands of modern day southern India.
 Even though the Murugan temple in the town of கதிர்காமம் (Kathirgamam) is deep in the southern part of Ceylon where Sinhalese-speaking people are predominant.
-It remains one of the few (only?) sites that Tamils (Hindus and Christians) and Sinhalese (Buddhists) of the island all visit alike, regardless of language and religion.
+It remains one of the few (only?) sites that Tamils (Hindus and Christians) and Sinhalese (Buddhists) of the island alike all visit, regardless of language and religion.
 The name கதிர்காமம் (Kathirgamam) + நாதன் (lord) refers to the god of the temple in the town, which is Murugan.
-The name கதிர்காமம் itself is a compound of கதிர் (spear, sharpness, a thorny bush, ray of light) and காமம் (the Tamil-ized version of கிராமம் kiraamam, means village).
+The name கதிர்காமம் itself is a compound of கதிர் (spear, sharpness, a type of thorny bush, ray of light) and காமம் (the Tamil-ized version of கிராமம் kiraamam, meaning “village”).
 The spear is Murugan’s iconic preferred weapon of choice.

 There’s much more to Gobi’s last name than how long it sounds to one Western reporter’s sensibilities.
 Stringing along that joke for 8 minutes tested my patience when I was already able to see the 8 Tamil letters forming 3 words (2-syllables each) and the meaning behind it.
 Or maybe I wanted that radio show segment to contain at least some piece of substantive information that I’ve written here.
 But DNTO is off the air, and traces of that episode are nowhere to be found on the interwebs.
 The trickiness of fitting Tamil names in non-Tamil contexts remains, just as it would for any other naming custom.